MaTriXy/neuron/README.md

-# Neuron
+# Neuron (Beta)

 An simple, efficient, thread-safe, IPC framework for Android.

-##### Note
+#### Note

-If you can, use Intents, service binding, or other forms of communication in the Android framework.
+If you can, use Intents, Service Binding and Messengers, AIDL, or other forms of communication in the Android framework.
 This library is only intended to speed up and simplify passing objects between different apps.

 # How It Works